Here’s Why You Should Crack a Window in Your House Year-Round

 An open window in the daytime can be a perfect doorway for pets, particularly cats that are allowed outside.
 When cats want to go outside, they often scratch at the door or meow incessantly, behaviors which can damage furnishings and get a little bothersome after a while.
 Leaving a window open for even a couple hours a day lets feline companions come and go as they please, saving you from having to open and close the door for them.

-8. Avoid a smoky, smelly kitchen.
+8. It’ll help prevent a smoky, smelly kitchen.

 How often does the smoke detector go off when a certain someone cooks dinner?
 If your home chef is known for charring meats or overbaking cookies, crack a window in the kitchen before turning on the oven.
 Similarly, if fish is on the menu, an open window will make quick work of any unpleasant kitchen odor.